vickyy10/penzu/README.md

 **14.** Click on `Create Pull Request`.

 **15.** Woohoo!
-You have made a PR to the penzu-clone :boom: .
+You have made a PR to the penzu-clone 💥 .
 Wait for your submission to be accepted and your PR to be merged.

 </div>

 **Thank you for your interest in contributing to this Repo!🏼**